<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 • Ride the scenic farmland of the southern island dotted by historical sites

-• Sample local products only from local producers, such as capers, fruits and vegetables
+• Sample products from local producers, such as capers, fruits and vegetables

 Dates: